-GERMANY’S ENERGY TRANSITION HAS TAKEN DEEP ROOTS IN GERMAN SOCIETY…
+1. THE ENERGY TRANSITION HAS BECOME EMBEDDED IN GERMAN SOCIETY…

-Germany does have coal reserves, and although anthracite has been exploited for more then a century in the western part of the country, it is no longer viable to be exploited any further.
-But brown coal is still plentiful and available in large quantities in East Germany.
-It was Germany’s environmentalism that killed off open pit mining of coal reserves in East Germany, and this has to do with the fact that coal exudes more CO2 then other fossil fuel sources, such as natural gas.
+Germany has coal deposits, and although anthracite coal has been mined in the western part of the country for more than a century, coal mining is no longer profitable.
+But lignite is still abundant and available in large quantities in eastern Germany.
+It was German environmental protection that set an end date for opencast coal mining in East Germany.
+This has to do with the fact that coal emits more CO2 than other fossil fuels such as natural gas.

-NORDSTREAM 2: THE GEOPOLITICAL ALTERNATIVE TO GERMANY’S ENERGY DILEMMA IS UNDER THREAT
+3. NORDSTREAM 2: THE GEOPOLITICAL ALTERNATIVE TO GERMANY’S ENERGY DILEMMA.

-Local administrations are considering the use of geothermal energy, being made readily available in the northern part of the country.
-Geothermal energy can smoothen out volatility and reduce an inconsistent supply of weather-dependent renewable energy sources.
+Municipal utilities are considering the use of geothermal energy, which should be made readily available in the northern part of the country.
+Geothermal energy can make its contribution to maintaining the grid frequency.
+This is a small contribution to the electricity grid.
+But it is another step towards energy independence.
+Geothermal energy and hydropower can reduce our dependence on weather-dependent renewable energy sources.

-GERMANY DEPENDS ON INDUSTRIAL PRODUCTION AND EXPORTS WILL MAKE NORDSTREAM VERY ATTRACTIVE ECONOMICALLY-SPEAKING, GIVEN THAT GERMANY IS NOW HEAVY RELIANCE ON RENEWABLE ENERGY
+6. GERMANS DEPEND ON INDUSTRY AND EXPORTS.
+THIS WILL MAKE NORDSTREAM VERY ATTRACTIVE GIVEN GERMAN RELIANCE ON RENEWABLE ENERGY.